J0xn1/j0xn1.github.io/_posts/2026-09-11-iam-privesc-writeup.md

 | v4 | Narrow IAM read access, expired time condition (decoy) |
 | v5 | S3 read-only |

 The current policy (v1) looked harmless on its own.
-But it granted one specific, easy-to-overlook permission: `iam:SetDefaultPolicyVersion` — the ability to change *which version* of the policy is active, without needing permission to edit the policy's content at all.
+But it granted one specific permission: `iam:SetDefaultPolicyVersion`  the ability to change which version of the policy is active, without needing permission to edit the policy's content at all.

 That's the entire vulnerability.
 Nobody needs to write a new malicious policy or escalate through some elaborate chain, an old, more permissive version was just sitting there, waiting to be reactivated.